MnemoSemiotic/common-crawl/README.md

   * Use CDX Server API (https://github.com/webrecorder/pywb/wiki/CDX-Server-API)
   * Better to split out english language based on metatags in the full WARC files
     * OR, use language detection on documents and separate into separate corpora for analysis
-  * If subsampling, random sample from each
+  * If subsampling, random sample from each Segment of a given Crawl dump